 Use these fireplace ideas to add interest and warmth to any setting.
 Whether you're remodeling an old fireplace or starting from scratch, these fireplace decorating pictures are full of inspiration.

 Cozy white built-ins lighten the look of this focal point slate fireplace.
 A wood mantel nods to wood tones elsewhere in the room, but its simple design keeps the focus on the stunning slate.
 The sofa faces the French doors to maximize the views beyond, but it's also still a comfy spot to take in the fireplace and view TV.

 This living room is warm, comfortable, and sophisticated -- perfect for relaxing or entertaining.
 The limestone fireplace is the focal point of the room, with the elevated stone hearth, and white wraparound mantel.
 A white mantel contrasts the stone surround, and corresponds with the pops of white throughout the room.
 Furnishings in grays and light taupes reflect the tones in the fireplace for an overall cohesive look.

-Paired with built-in storage units, this fireplace becomes a natural anchor point for the living room's furniture arrangement, thanks to its substantial expanse.
+Paired with built-in storage units, this white fireplace becomes a natural anchor point for the living room's furniture arrangement, thanks to its substantial expanse.
 White sofas and chairs arranged in a U shape are positioned to have a view of the fireplace.
 The room's light color palette keeps in step with the white finish of the built-ins and fireplace mantel.
 A black fireplace surround adds stark contrast, which is softened through repetition of the black lanterns on the shelves and dark furniture legs.

 Proving it doesn't take much to make a statement, this fireplace stands out for its understated, yet glamorous approach to fireplace design.
 Solid brass fishlike andirons and an oversize mirror bring an ornate touch to a stunningly simple white brick fireplace.